dospunk/vue-router-next/docs/api/index.md

 - **Type**: Array of normalized [route records](#routerecordnormalized)
 - **Details**:

-  Children route records of the current route.
+  Children route records of the current route as defined at the creation of the route.
+  Will not be updated by dynamic [addition](#addroute) or [removal](#removeroute) of routes.
 Empty array if none.

 ### components